There are many reasons to visit Old Stone House & Washington Park!

 OSH is located at 336 Third Street, between 4th and 5th Avenues and 3rd and 4th Streets in Brooklyn, New York.
 We are accessible by the R (Union Street) and F (4th Avenue) trains, as well as the B63 bus.
 Street parking is available in the vicinity of the site.
 Both the permanent exhibit and the public restrooms are accessible.

-We also encourage you to visit our sister sites, to take in a fuller scope of New York City history:
+We encourage you to visit our sister sites, to take in a fuller scope of New York City history:

 Brooklyn: